 For Harvard Schools and Units (Tubs)

-This site for HR practitioners in Harvard schools and units includes guidance on conducting and reviewing background screens on candidates for employment, information on preferred vendors, and other tools to assist your review of individuals that require background screenings under the Harvard Policy for the Safety and Protection of Minors.
+The Human Resources (HHR - HUID required) Practitioners Toolkit on Pre-Employment Screening Tools and Guidelines includes guidance on conducting and reviewing background screens on candidates for employment, information on preferred vendors, and other tools to assist your review of individuals that require background screenings under the Harvard Policy for the Safety and Protection of Minors.